johannayara/as_schemes/README.md

 ### Bitcoin scripts

-In this repository a scriptPubKey and its corresponding scriptSig are provided.
+In this repository a scriptPubKey and its corresponding scriptSig are provided, [here](bitcoin_scripts/).
 They describe how an user could create a pay to multi-signature transaction and implement a timeout on it.
 Note that these scripts would usually be wrapped in either a P2SH or a P2WSH script.
 More information on Bitcoin Scripts can be found [here](https://github.com/bitcoin/bips.git).

 ### TimedMultiSigWallet smart contract